About St. James Parish

 - For complex research requests, the Clerk's office may require advance notice and may charge research fees for extensive document searches exceeding 30 minutes of staff time.

 Louisiana Constitution Article V, Section 16, and Louisiana Code of Civil Procedure Article 253 establish the public's right to access court records, with limited exceptions for sealed records, juvenile proceedings, and certain family court matters.
 Court records can be searched in person at the Clerk of Court's office, where staff can assist with docket searches by party name, case number, or date range.
-While the 23rd Judicial District does not currently offer comprehensive online case access, some limited docket information may be available through coordination with the Clerk's office.
+While the 23rd Judicial District does not currently offer full online case access, some limited docket information may be available through coordination with the Clerk's office.

 Property & Public Records

 Property and land records for St. James Parish are maintained by two primary offices: the St. James Parish Clerk of Court (Conveyance Records Division) at 5800 LA-44, Convent, LA 70723 (225-562-2270), and the St. James Parish Assessor's Office at the same Government Complex address (225-562-2320).
-The Clerk of Court serves as the ex-officio Recorder of Conveyances and maintains all recorded documents affecting real property, including warranty deeds, quit claim deeds, mortgages, mortgage cancellations, liens, judgments, easements, rights-of-way, subdivision plats, and mineral leases.
+The Clerk of Court is the ex-officio Recorder of Conveyances and maintains all recorded documents affecting real property, including warranty deeds, quit claim deeds, mortgages, mortgage cancellations, liens, judgments, easements, rights-of-way, subdivision plats, and mineral leases.

 - Recording fees are established by Louisiana Revised Statutes and typically include $100 for the first recorded page and $15 for each additional page, plus additional fees for multiple lots or complex transactions.